Storage heater: Environmental aspects

 In common with other forms of direct electric heating, storage heaters are not necessarily environmentally friendly because the source of electricity may be generated using fossil fuels, with up to two-thirds of energy in the fuel lost at the power station and in transmission losses.
 In Sweden the use of direct electric heating has been restricted since the 1980s for this reason, and there are plans to phase it out entirely—see Oil phase-out in Sweden—while Denmark and Germany have banned the installation of electric space heating in new buildings for similar reasons (though in Germany the ban was lifted in 2013).

 In the UK, a storage heater earns a "Poor" rating for Environmental Performance on an Energy Performance Certificate.
 However many progressive countries are developing their electricity generating system, principally, to incorporate "greener", more sustainable and renewable energy sources; so how "green" a storage heater system is would in principle depend on how the electricity used is generated.
 Of course this argument applies to all forms of electric heating, but the ability of a storage heater system to use electricity at times when, for example, wind generated electricity could not otherwise be used, may in conjunction with a smart grid give storage heating a new role in the future.

-In some countries, the current design of the electrical generating system may result in a surplus of electricity from base load power stations during off-peak periods, and storage heaters may then be able to make use of this surplus to increase the net efficiency of the system as a whole.
+In some countries, the current design of the electrical generating system may result in a surplus of electricity generation capacity from base load power stations during off-peak periods, and storage heaters may then be able to make use of this surplus to increase the net efficiency of the system as a whole.
 However, future changes in supply and demand—for example as a result of energy conservation measures or a more responsive generating system—may then reverse this situation, with storage heaters preventing a reduction in the national base load.
 Other technologies may incorporate demand response electronics to sense when there is a change in supply and demand.
 Thereby, they ensure that these loads only use off-peak electricity.
 Further advances in supply technology could provide for a more bespoke 'supply and demand' tariff system to make smart grid sensing technologies like dynamic demand a more viable financial prospect.